Are you a Healthcare Professional?

 If you've been experiencing constipation symptoms, or if you've already been diagnosed with chronic constipation, you may not have found a treatment that works.
 This page discusses how AMITIZA can help and how it works differently than the laxatives or fiber you may have tried before.
 And when you're ready, talk to your doctor about a treatment plan.

 Since there are different types of chronic constipation, your doctor will prescribe a medicine for your specific condition.
-AMITIZA is the first and only FDA-approved prescription medication for the treatment of Chronic Idiopathic Constipation (CIC) in adults, Irritable Bowel Syndrome with Constipation (IBS-C) in adult women, and Opioid-Induced Constipation (OIC) in adults with chronic, non-cancer pain.
+AMITIZA is the first and only FDA-approved prescription medication for the treatment of Chronic Idiopathic Constipation (CIC) in adults, Irritable Bowel Syndrome with Constipation (IBS-C) in adult women, and Opioid-Induced Constipation (OIC) in adults with chronic pain not caused by active cancer.

 When people diagnosed with Irritable Bowel Syndrome also experience frequent constipation, it is known as Irritable Bowel Syndrome with Constipation, or IBS-C. Learn more about these clinical studies below.